Kaleab213/Kaleab213/README.md

 - 👋 Hi, I’m Kaleab Tibebu
-- 👀 I’m interested in python, data structure,flutter and web development
+- 👀 I’m interested in Machine Learning and Arteficial Intelligence
-- 🌱 I’m currently learning data structure, flutter and javascript
+- 🌱 I’m currently learning Unsupervised Machine Learning and Introduction to AI
-- 💞️ I’m looking to collaborate on any projects related with python, flutter or web development
+- 💞️ I’m looking to collaborate on any projects related to ML, AI, python, flutter or web development
 - 📫 How to reach me ... @kaleabtibebu400@gmail.com

 <!---